Powerbomb-Finance/powerbomb-foundry/README.md

 **Parameters**

-`amount`: amount of USDC to withdraw (won't be exact same amount after withdrawal)
+`amount`: amount of USDC to withdraw

-`rewardToken`: chosen token as reward from farm
+`rewardToken`: chosen token as farm reward

 `amount0Min` & `amount1Min`: slippage check for remove liquidity from pair